CedarGroveStudios/Clock_Builder/README.md

 The __examples__ folder contains primary methods for PyBadge, FeatherM4 w/LED display, and a REPL-only clock.

+This library and examples are compatible with CircuitPython 5.0.0 and newer.

 __Clock_Builder__ currently supports:

 _Real-time clock modules:_